matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 In general, verification operates as follows:

-- Alice requests a key verification with Bob by sending an `m.key.verification.request` event.
+- Alice requests a key verification with Bob by sending an key verification request event.
+If the verification is being requested in a room, this will be an event with type `m.room.message` and `msgtype` `m.key.verification.request`; if the verification is being requested using to-device messaging, this will be an event with type `m.key.verification.request`.
 This event indicates the verification methods that Alice's client supports.
 (Note that "Alice" and "Bob" may in fact be the same user, in the case where a user is verifying their own devices.)
 - Bob's client prompts Bob to accept the key verification.
 When Bob accepts the verification, Bob's client sends an `m.key.verification.ready` event.
   This event indicates the verification methods, corresponding to the